Effective and Imperceptible Adversarial Textual Attack via Multi-objectivization: Methods

 \subsection{The HydraText Algorithm}

-As illustrated in Algorithm~\ref{alg:hydratext}, HydraText starts from the initial solution $\varnothing$ which represents the original input $\mathbf{x}$ (line 1), and then iteratively uses solution variations and dominance-based comparison to improve the solutions in the population $P$ (lines 2-20).
-In each generation, a parent solution $S$ is first randomly selected from $P$ (line 3); then three offspring solutions $S_1$, $S_2$, and $S_3$ (lines 4-10) are generated by applying three types of solution variations to $S$; finally each offspring solution is subject to the following procedure (lines 11-16): if it is not \textit{dominated} by any solution in $P$ (line 13), it will be included into $P$, and meanwhile those solutions that are in $P$ and are \textit{weakly dominated} by it will be removed (line 14).
+We propose HydraText, a simple yet effective EA, to identify a non-dominated solution set to Problem~(\ref{eq:problem_definition}).
+HydraText is mostly inspired by the conventional Global Simple Evolutionary Multiobjective Optimizer (GSEMO) \cite{LaiZHZ14,Qian20}.
+Specifically, GSEMO is a simple EA that maintains a population (non-dominated solution set) and in each generation randomly selects a solution from this set and mutates it to generate new solutions.
+Compared to GSEMO, HydraText mainly differs in solution mutations and termination conditions.
+Here, it is worth noting that the main goal of this work is to investigate the use of multi-objectivization to adversarial textual attack.
+Therefore, a relatively simple multi-objective optimization algorithm (HydraText) is employed.
+In the future, we will investigate using more advanced multi-objective EAs, such as NSGA-II~\cite{DebAPM02} and MOEA-D~\cite{ZhangL07}, to further enhance the attack performance.

-Previous textual attack approaches often use the insertion \cite{RenDHC19,JinJZS20,ZangQYLZLS20} solution variation.
-To enable the algorithm to explore a larger solution space, we introduce two new solution variations, i.e., deletion and exchange, in HydraText.
-Specifically, the three types of solution variations are: \begin{enumerate} \item \textbf{insertion:} insert one item from $V\setminus S$ to $S$ (lines 5-6); \item \textbf{deletion:} delete one item from $S$ (lines 7-8); \item \textbf{exchange:} exchange one item from $S$ with another item from $V \setminus S$ (lines 9-10). \end{enumerate}
+As presented in Algorithm~\ref{alg:hydratext}, HydraText starts from the initial solution (an all-zero vector of length $n$) representing the original input $\mathbf{x}_{ori}$ (line 1).
+In each generation, HydraText uses mutation operators and dominance-based comparison to improve the solutions in the population $P$ (lines 2-15).
+Specifically, a parent solution $\mathbf{x}$ is first randomly selected from $P$ (line 3); then three offspring solutions $\mathbf{x}_1$, $\mathbf{x}_2$, and $\mathbf{x}_3$ (lines 4) are generated by applying three mutation operators to $\mathbf{x}$; finally each offspring solution is subject to the following procedure (lines 6-11): if no solution in $P$ is \textit{better} than it (line 7), then it is included into $P$ (line 9), and those solutions in $P$ that are dominated by it or have the same objective value as it on both objective functions are removed (line 8).